MuntasirSZN/getquotes/README.md

 - **Custom Authors**: Specify authors to fetch quotes from. 🖋️
 - **Rainbow Mode**: Display quotes in random colors. 🌈
 - **Offline Mode**: Use cached quotes when offline. 📴
-- **Configurable**: Customize theme color, log file, and more via a JSON configuration file. 🛠️
+- **Configurable**: Customize theme color, log file, and more via a TOML configuration file. 🛠️
 - **Lightweight**: Fast and efficient, written in Rust. ⚡

 ______________________________________________________________________